SAP-archive/teched2020-DEV164/exercises/ex5/README.md

     "use strict";
 ````

-6. Your next goal is to show a `sap.m.MessageToast` when your sensor data is loaded.
-Therefore paste following content to the `onInit` function in the `Sensors.controller.js` and add function `getSensorModel` to get the sensor model.
+6. Your next goal is to show an `sap.m.MessageToast` when your sensor data is loaded.
+Paste the following content into the `onInit` function of `Sensors.controller.js`.
+This also adds a function `getSensorModel` to retrieve the sensor model.

 ***SensorManager/webapp/controller/Sensors.controller.js***